misson20000/twili/README.md

 2.0.0 | Expected working
 2.1.0 - 2.3.0 | Expected working
 3.0.0 | Tested working
-3.0.1 - 4.0.1 | Unknown
+3.0.1 - 4.0.1 | Expected working
-4.1.0 | Unknown
+4.1.0 | Tested working via Atmosphère-pm.boot2
 5.0.0 - 5.0.1 | Expected broken due to usb:ds changes
 5.0.2 | Expected broken due to usb:ds changes

 # Installation

-The currently recommended way to use Twili is to use Hekate to load `twili_launcher.kip`.
+The currently recommended way to use Twili is to launch it via Atmosphère-pm.boot2.
+You will need a recent (after [b365965](https://github.com/Atmosphere-NX/Atmosphere/commit/b365065a2d9048eb4a3263690769bcf0ec34322d)) build of both Atmosphère-pm and Atmosphère-loader.
-I suggest that you build the latest version of Twili from source, but I understand that lots of people don't want to do that.
-You can download the latest version of `twili_launcher.kip` from the [latest test build](https://github.com/misson20000/twili/releases/tag/t6).
+I suggest that you [build](#building) the latest version of Twili from source, but I understand that lots of people don't want to do that.
+You can download the latest version of `twili.zip` from the [latest test build](https://github.com/misson20000/twili/releases/tag/t7).
+Extract it to the root of your microSD card, letting the `atmosphere` directory tree merge with any existing directory tree.

 You will also need `twib` and `twibd`.
 These are somewhat easier to build than twili, if you don't have a libtransistor toolchain set up.

 If you're running Arch Linux, you can install [twib-git from the AUR](https://aur.archlinux.org/packages/twib-git/).
 This package installs twibd as a systemd service, so you're ready to launch Twili and start using `twib`.

-If you're not running Arch Linux, you can download `twib` and `twibd` from the [latest test build](https://github.com/misson20000/twili/releases/tag/t6).
+If you're not running Arch Linux, you can download `twib` and `twibd` from the [latest test build](https://github.com/misson20000/twili/releases/tag/t7).
 Twibd will likely need to be run as root to grant permissions for USB devices and /var/run, but with udev rules, you can run it as a normal user.
 You will need to leave twibd running in the background.

 Windows support is experimental.